shariqh/bullmq_bull-board_redis_docker_starter/README.md

 - App idles at only 100mb of memory assuming an empty Redis cache and a single server + worker

 ## Persistence
 Check out [this guide](https://docs.bullmq.io/guide/going-to-production).
-We enable the follow two Redis settings:
+We enable the follow two Redis settings in `redis.conf`:
 1. [Append-only-file + RDB](https://redis.io/docs/management/persistence/)
 2. `maxmemory` set to `noeviction`